This text is translated into Russian by google automatic human level neural machine.

 Please refer to the text in Russian as a source.

 Representatives of Russia, China, Iran and Kazakhstan discussed the construction of the Silk Road

-As expected, in May, at the talks between Russian President Vladimir Putin and Chinese President Xi Jinping, the interaction of the EAEU countries and the Celestial Empire within the Silk Road Economic Belt (SREB) will be discussed.
+It is expected that in May, at the talks between Russian President Vladimir Putin and Chinese President Xi Jinping, the interaction of the EAEU countries and the Celestial Empire within the Silk Road Economic Belt (SREB) will be discussed.

 The authors of the report "The Creation of Eurasia: The Silk Road Economic Belt" believe that from an economic point of view, the two formats - the EAEU and the SREB - not only do not contradict, but also mutually complement each other.

 In order for Russia not to miss the "Eurasian moment", it is necessary to submit for discussion with the main partners a new strategy in the Eurasian space, experts say.
-In particular, it should include the development of a joint strategic document between the Russian Federation, Kazakhstan and China "Energy Belt of Eurasia", which would determine long-term priorities for international cooperation in the field of energy trade, taking into account global trends in the world market.
+In particular, it should include the development of a joint strategic document between the Russian Federation, Kazakhstan and China "Energy Belt of Eurasia", which would determine the long-term priorities of international cooperation in the field of energy trade, taking into account global trends in the world market.